cds-snc/digital-canada-ca/content/en/blog/posts/attracting-and-recruiting-top-talent-with-a-little-help-from-our-friends.md

 image-alt: A yellow Volkswagen beetle toy on wooden shelf filled with books.
 translationKey: help-from-friends-HR
 thumb: https://de2an9clyit2x.cloudfront.net/small_beetletoy_a7a60363e2.jpg
-processed: 1554413469898
 ---
 *[We get by with a little help from our friends](https://digital.canada.ca/2019/01/31/we-get-by-with-a-little-help-from-our-friends/) is a blog series profiling the amazing public servants who enable us and our partners to design and deliver better services.*

 Passionate, skilled people are the foundation of the Canadian Digital Service (CDS).
 It’s a not-so-secret sauce of diverse top external and internal talent, working together in small, multidisciplinary teams.

 One key ingredient is people who might not normally have considered working for government.
 We were confident there were developers, designers, researchers, and product managers who would sign up for a “tour of service” to help people at the scale of country.
 But to attract and recruit them, we would have to do things differently.

 And, there was a catch: we had to do it within the existing rule system.
 We have no special staffing authorities.